twfhyr/cmake/README.md

 when I used the cmake tool at the windows 7 platform,I met the problem that cann't find the boost library which i had already installed.
 </p>

+'''sh
-<color="red">Unable to find the requested Boost libraries.
+Unable to find the requested Boost libraries.

   Boost version: 1.59.0